trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 This window has three fields: :guilabel:`Visible Name`, :guilabel:`Executable`, and :guilabel:`Icon`. :guilabel:`Visible Name`
-will define the name of the right-click menu entry.
+defines the name of the right-click menu entry. :guilabel:`Executable` is the path to the custom script to be run for the entry.
-:guilabel:`Executable` is the path to the custom script to be run for the entry. :guilabel:`Icon` is optional, but is used to assign a specific icon to the custom script.
+:guilabel:`Icon` is optional, but is used to assign a specific icon to the custom script.

 .. _luminamenuplugin6: